ministryofjustice/cfe-civil/README.md

 CFE-Civil has several kinds of tests:

 * End to End (E2E) tests
-* Integration tests defined in Spreadsheets and using RSpec
 * Integration tests using Cucumber
 * Unit tests - using RSpec